Skip to main content

 2. Policy Statement

-A sabbatical leave is awarded to provide time and resources for tenured faculty members to revitalize themselves in order to become more effective teachers and scholars and to enhance their services to the university.
+A sabbatical leave is awarded to provide time and resources for tenured faculty members to revitalize themselves in order to become more effective teachers and scholars and to enhance their services to the University.

-The purpose(s) for which a sabbatical leave may be granted include: research, scholarship, writing, or professional/artistic development; enhancing teaching, course and curriculum development; attendance at classes, symposia, or seminars; and/or other well-defined purposes.
+The purpose(s) for which a sabbatical leave may be granted include research, scholarship, writing, or professional/artistic development; enhancing teaching, course and curriculum development; attendance at classes, symposia, or seminars; and/or other well-defined purposes.

 The selection of the applicants to receive sabbatical leaves is based on the merit of the proposed use of the sabbatical leave time.
-The Boise State University Sabbatical Committee will evaluate the applications and notify the Provost and Vice President for Academic Affairs (the Provost) those recommended for approval.
+The Boise State University Sabbatical Committee will evaluate the applications and notify the Provost and Vice President for Academic Affairs (the Provost) of those recommended for approval.
 Final approval of sabbatical leaves and funding allocation rests with the Provost.
-In the event that insufficient sabbatical funds are available the Provost may ask the Sabbatical Committee to prioritize the Committee-approved applications.
+In the event that insufficient sabbatical funds are available, the Provost may ask the Sabbatical Committee to prioritize the Committee-approved applications.

 3. Sabbatical Leave Guidelines